lindonbej/blaine-believes/my-story.markdown

 But then I had an important realization: I was mentally spiriling out of control, I was overreacting.
 Sure, it was possible everything I believed was a lie manufactured by Satan.
 I knew now that this was a real possibility.
 But it was still just a possibility.
 It was also a possibility that everything I believed was true.
 Scientifically, I had no more evidence that my spiritual experiences had come from Satan than I had that they came from God.
 And it was not rational to abandon everything I had believed in and lived for just because I _might_ be wrong.
 Hadn't I already been living my life in faith, even though I knew what I belived _might_ be wrong?

 And so I decided it was time to excersize faith again.
 I chose to trust the many experiences I had had before and during my mission that strengthened my faith, and I continued forward to finish my mission.

-TO BE CONTINUED. . .
+But the doubts still lived in the back of my mind, and I knew in my heart that there would come a day when I would need to face them again head on.

+# College Years

+Three days after returning home from Hong Kong, I began my first semester at Brigham Young University (BYU).
+My faith was tender and fragile after having gone through a crisis only a few months before.
+But on my first day of class I found a spiritual lifeline in the form of a religion class.
+Because BYU is owned and run by the Church, classes on religion are among the required courses.
+[Talk about the lesson/reading on being a seeker, and how assumptions and preconceived notions can hold back both skeptics and believers from the truth.
+I realized that the challenges to my faith on my mission had been necessary to erase some of the assumptions that were holding me back from seeking greater truth]